 When logging into EZ Notes if you see a warning about the connection, please click “Advanced” and then “Proceed.”

 You can choose not to receive notifications from specific courses by following the instructions under “Excluding courses from notifications” in this article from the McGill IT Knowledge Base.

 - Please make sure you have registered for your current semester’s notes on the EZNotes page.

 - Please make sure you select “Show ALL courses” on MyCourses to see the note taking page.

-If you still can’t see any course notes, please email notetaking.osd [at] mcgill.ca and copy the Access Services Advisor you last met with.
-For any issues with the myCourses platform, please contact the IT Service Desk.
+If you still can’t see any course notes, please email notetaking.osd [at] mcgill.ca and copy the Access Services Advisor with whom you last met with.
+For any issues with the MyCourses platform, please contact the IT Service Desk.

-The van is run by Security Services at McGill.
-Please fill out the adapted transport authorization form and contact the van driver directly at 514-238-0764.
-The adapted transport van prioritizes students with permanent mobility impairments, so it is helpful to communicate your flexibility in pick-up and drop-off times.
+The adapted transport van is operated by Security Services at McGill.
+All submitted student requests are processed by the OSD, please fill out the adapted transport authorization form.
+Please note that the adapted transport van prioritizes students with permanent mobility impairments.
+It is helpful and important to communicate your flexibility in pick-up and drop-off times.

 1010 Sherbrooke Ouest,